alexhallam/tv/README.md

 # Tools similar to tv

-`column` Comes standard with linux.
+`column` comes standard with linux.

 There are some tradoffs between tidy-viewer and column.
-Because tidy-viewer uses colors it is not something string a pipe after.
-This is because the color names get dumped as text.
-Tidy-viewer is built to be piped into, but not out of. `column` is nice, but I have found that is does not format quoted commas in a way I would expect.
+Tidy-viewer is built to be piped into, but not out of.
+Because tidy-viewer uses colors the color names get dumped as text when piped to another command.

+`column` is nice, but I have found that is does not format quoted commas in a way I would expect.
 It also does not search for missing values and fill in NAs.